 First things first, it’s okay to not know yet.
 Really, it’s fine.
 This is the time to reflect on your skills, talents and natural affinities.
 What are you really good at, what skills do you get complimented on the most?
 Are you happiest when solving an equation, taking apart a computer, debating a hot topic or creating an art piece?
 Think on it.
 It’s a good place to start.

 Once you feel you have an idea, start to look for the best place to learn and grow your skills.
 Google, check out different universities.
 Call them up and get more information.
-And when there is an open day, grab your parents or guardians and head there.
+And when there is an open day, grab your parents and head there.
 On Saturday 28th, we held the annual open day here in Nairobi, with additional out of town open days in Machakos and Mombasa.
 Fresh KCSE graduates flocked to campus with their parents.

 Through the course of the day, prospective students got to hear from alumni of the different schools.
 Who better to tell you about a university than those who have studied and graduated from it?
 The alumni, who varied from a tax lead for the East Africa region, to a sous chef at an internationally renowned hotel, and a graduate assistant right here in SU, shared their unique viewpoints on everything about the Stratizen experience.
 They emphasized greatly the influence that the University had on their leadership journeys and passion for community service.
 The parents gathered were taking serious notes!

-Beyond the first-hand experience of being Stratizens, the parents and potential future alumni had an in-depth panel session with the deans of each school.
+Beyond the first-hand experience of being a Stratizens, the parents and potential future alumni had an in-depth panel session with the deans of each school.
 This session served to provide all the information about the different courses available, the intakes and entry requirements and the benefits of pursuing the various degree programs.

 But the real question of the day was ‘Why Strathmore’?
 Of all the universities, public and private, across the country and region, what makes Strathmore the first choice for a young high school graduate and their parents?
 Prof. Izael Da Silva summed it up perfectly by saying, “we are in the business of creating good people and great leaders”.
 This is an active endeavour that is embedded into the academic and non-academic student activities including;